Clyde Petersen, b. 1980,

 Clyde Petersen (they/he) is a transgender Northwest artist, working in film, animation, music, installation, and fabulous spectacle.

-He re-creates lost worlds and documents queer culture that has been largely erased by AIDS, capitalism and gentrification.
-He works to offer alternate, more equitable realities and futures through the reexamination of overlooked histories of queer communities.
+He re-creates lost worlds and documents cultures largely erased by AIDS, capitalism and gentrification.
+He works to offer alternate, more equitable realities and futures through the reexamination of overlooked histories.
 His work is slow and patient, animating only a few seconds of film a day, gathering new oral histories and building scale-model worlds to tell stories in.

 Clyde is the director of Torrey Pines, a stop-motion animated feature film with a live score that toured the world for two years.
 Torrey Pines is an autobiographical film about growing up with a schizophrenic mother as a queer youth in the early ‘90s.